-10 Tips: How to Get Your Kids Ready to Ski
+10 Tips: Teaching Kids to Ski

 I have a confession.
 I was a bad parent this past weekend.
 I left my kids at home with Grammy and went skiing in Vail for an entire weekend without them.
 I started feeling a bit guilty skiing down Riva Ridge seeing little ones in ski class zipping along not too far in front of me.
 My guilt came and went throughout the weekend, knowing we could have brought the Princesses and they could have spent the days in ski school learning to zip along the runs themselves.
 But then what would become of apres ski for The Husband and me?